Extreme Honey

 Extreme Honey: The Very Best of the Warner Brothers Years is a compilation album by Elvis Costello, released in 1997.
 The album spanned songs from 1989 to 1997 that Costello had released under his contract with Warner Bros.
 Records.
+He described it as a "divorce settlement" from the label.

+I have absolutely no complaint with the musical freedom I've been allowed over the past eight or nine years.
+I think I've exploited it in my own way, sometimes to the detriment of commercial logic.
+But the shoddy treatment I've had over the past two or three years had to end.
+I was either going to quit completely or they were going to let me out.

+Costello had originally recorded a cover of Prince and the Revolution's "Pop Life" for inclusion, but Prince denied him permission to release it.
 The collection contains one exclusive track, "The Bridge I Burned".
-Costello had originally recorded a cover of Prince's "Pop Life" for inclusion, but Prince denied him permission to release it.
+"The Bridge I Burned" features his son, Matt MacManus, on bass guitar.